AbbyChen2022/week2ResearchRepoDemo/reflections/reflectiveJournal.md

 ### What is visual programming?
 In very general terms, visual programming describes a programming environment where visual icons and symbols are manipulated to graphically create computer code / instructions, rather than through the use of text.
-### Can you put the changes in Git up to GitHub form the IDE?

 ### What are some programming principles that you have discovered?